-In this work, we propose novel, fast option pricers, for options whose underlyings follow the rBergomi model, as in [5].
-The new methods are based on hierarchical deterministic quadrature methods: i) ASGQ using the same construction as in [27], and ii) the QMC method.
-Both techniques are coupled with a Brownian bridge construction and the Richardson extrapolation on the weak error.
+In this work, we propose novel, fast option pricers, for options whose underlyings follow the rBergomi model as in [4].
+The new methods are based on hierarchical deterministic quadrature methods: i)

-Given that the only prevalent option, in this context, is to use different variants of the MC method, which is computationally expensive, our main contribution is to propose a competitive alternative to the MC approach that is based on deterministic quadrature methods.
-We believe that we are the first to propose (and design) a pricing method, in the context of rough volatility models, that is based on deterministic quadrature, and that our approach opens a new research direction to investigate the performance of other methods besides MC, for pricing and calibrating under rough volatility models.
+ASGQ using the same construction as in [22], and ii) the QMC method.
+Both techniques are coupled with Brownian bridge construction and Richardson extrapolation.

-Assuming one targets price estimates with a sufficiently small relative error tolerance, our proposed methods demonstrate substantial computational gains over the standard MC method, when pricing under the rBergomi model, even for very small values of the Hurst parameter.
+Given that the only prevalent option, in this context, is to use different variants of the MC method, which is computationally expensive, our first contribution is that we uncover the available regularity in the rBergomi model and design novel approaches based on an ASGQ and QMC.
+These approaches open a new research direction in this field to investigate the performance of other methods besides MC, for pricing and calibrating under the rBergomi model.
+Our second contribution is that we reduce the computational cost through bias reduction by using Richardson extrapolation.
+Finally, assuming one targets price estimates with a sufficiently small relative error tolerance, our proposed method demonstrates substantial computational gains over the standard MC method, when pricing under the rBergomi model, even for very small values of the Hurst parameter.
 We show these gains through our numerical experiments for different parameter constellations.
 We clarify that we do not claim that these gains will hold in the asymptotic regime, i.e., for higher accuracy requirements.
-Furthermore, the use of the Richardson extrapolation is justified in the pre-asymptotic regime, for which our observed experimental results suggest a convergence of order one for the weak error.
-We emphasize that, to the best of our knowledge, no proper weak error analysis has been done in the rough volatility context, but we claim that both hybrid and exact schemes have a weak error of order one, which is justified, at least numerically.
-While our focus is on the rBergomi model, our approach is applicable to a wide class of stochastic volatility models, in particular rough volatility models.
+Furthermore, the use of Richardson extrapolation is justified in the pre-asymptotic regime, in which our observed experimental results suggest a convergence of order one for the weak error.
+We emphasize that, to the best of our knowledge, no proper weak error analysis has been done in the rough volatility context.

 In this work, we limit ourselves to compare our novel proposed method against the standard MC.
-A more systematic comparison against the variant of MC proposed in [35] can be carried out, but this remains for a future study.
+A more systematic comparison against the variant of MC proposed in [28] can be carried out but this remains for a future study.
 Another future research direction is to provide a reliable method for controlling the quadrature error for ASGQ which is, to the best of our knowledge, still an open research problem.
-This is even more challenging in our context, especially for low values of H. We emphasize that the main aim of this work is to illustrate the high potential of the deterministic quadrature, when coupled with hierarchical representations, for pricing options under the rBergomi model.
-Lastly, we note that accelerating our novel approach can be achieved by using better versions of the ASGQ and QMC methods or an alternative weak approximation of rough volatility models, based on a Donsker type approximation, as recently suggested in [28].
-The ASGQ and QMC methods proposed in this work can also be applied in the context of this scheme; in this case, we only have an N-dimensional input rather than a (2N)-dimensional input for the integration problem (4.1), with N being the number of time steps.
-Further analysis, in particular regarding the Richardson approximation, will be done in future research.
+This is even more challenging in our context, especially for low values of H. We emphasize that the main aim of this work is to illustrate the high potential of deterministic quadrature, when coupled with hierarchical representations, for pricing options under the rBergomi model.
+Finally, accelerating our novel methods can be achieved by using better versions of the ASGQ or QMC methods.